gcallah/MiscWriting/Empire/empire.md

 lacks prudence: following its advice would create a power vacuum, and power vacuums get filled.
 The most likely result would be China stepping in to fill it.

+When the Western Roman empire finally fell apart, the result was not liberation, but the dark ages.
+Townspeople inside the empire had lived down in the fertile river valleys: when the empire was gone, they moved up into fortified hill towns.